jvm-repo-rebuild/reproducible-central/BUILDSPEC.md

 Reproducible Central Buildspec File Format
 ==========================================

-As per (Maven) Central Repository [upload requirements](https://maven.apache.org/repository/guide-central-repository-upload.html), it contains sources and javadoc for IDE only, but no data on how to build: where to get the release source?
+As per Central Repository [upload requirements](https://maven.apache.org/repository/guide-central-repository-upload.html), it contains sources and javadoc for IDE only, but no data on how to build: where to get the release source?
 What precise command to launch?
 What are the prerequisites (minimum JDK version, ...)?

-Reproducible Central project is about rebuilding and checking how the output matches reference in the Central Repository: we need to write instructions on rebuilding and automate the rebuild.
+**Reproducible Central** project is about rebuilding and checking how the output matches reference in the Central Repository: we need to write instructions on rebuilding and automate the rebuild.

 # Format

-Reproducible Central rebuild instructions are defined in a `.builspec` file that will be used by [`rebuild.sh`](rebuild.sh) script.
+**Reproducible Central** rebuild instructions are defined in a `.builspec` file that will be used by [`rebuild.sh`](rebuild.sh) script.
 A `.buildspec` file is de-facto a Bash shell script defining a few variables that `rebuild.sh` will use to do the rebuild:

 ```
 # Central Repository coordinates for the Reference release